Clay's on the edge and Bryce is in the dock in 13 Reasons Why season 2's first full trailer

 Elsewhere, Bryce looks set to take the stand during the trial, but whether the truth of his sexual assault in season one will be revealed is less clear.

-Polaroid photos – which are set to take the place of cassette tapes in the new episodes – also appear to point to a larger conspiracy of silence within the school, possibly including Bryce and other members of the school sports team including new character played by actor Brandon Butler.
+Polaroid photos – which are set to take the place of cassette tapes in the new episodes – also appear to point to a larger conspiracy of silence within the school, possibly including Bryce and other members of the school sports team including new character Scott Reed, played by actor Brandon Butler.

 The trailer also gives us a first look at Justin Foley (played by Brandon Flynn), who has been noticeably absent from much of the promotion for season two.